This section of PALawHelp.org has information and resources about Employee Rights in Pennsylvania.

 Employment of Minors: Child Labor Act

-Pennsylvania's Child Labor Act, enforced by L&I's Bureau of Labor Law Compliance, protects the health, safety, and welfare of minors employed in the commonwealth by limiting employment in certain establishments, restricting the hours of work, regulating work conditions, and requiring work permits for children under the age of 18 hired to fill a position.
-If you think you have witnessed or experienced a Child Labor Act violation, you can file a complaint—the Department of Labor & Industry will investigate.
+The Child Labor Act provides for the health, safety and welfare of minors by prohibiting their employment or work in certain establishments and occupations; under certain ages, restricting their hours of labor; regulating certain conditions of their employment; and requiring work permits for minors under the age of 18.
+If you think you have witnessed or experienced a Child Labor Act violation, you can file a complaint through this page and the Department of Labor & Industry will investigate.

 Federal Laws Prohibiting Job Discrimination - Questions And Answers